mweiden/mweiden.github.io/nanoc/content/pages/learning/reads.md

 * Karl Ove Knausgaard - My Struggle pt4
 * Tarjei Vesaas - The Birds\*

-## Philosophy & Religion
+## Philosophy
 * Marcus Aurelius - Meditations
 * Roland Barthes - Mythologies\*
 * Roland Barthes - S/Z\*
-* Christopher Hitchens - God Is Not Great: How Religion Poisons Everything
 * Niccolò Machiavelli - The Prince\*
 * Maggie Nelson - The Art of Cruelty\*

+## Religion & meditation
+* Reb Anderson - Being Upright
+* Anonymous and Valerie Roebuck - The Dhammapada
+* Sam Harris - Waking Up
+* Christopher Hitchens - God Is Not Great: How Religion Poisons Everything
+* Les Kaye - A Sense of Something Greater
+* Wapola Rahula - What the Buddha Taught
 * Shunryū Suzuki - Zen Mind, Beginner's Mind\*
+* Shunryū Suzuki - Not Always So
 * Kazuaki Tanahasi & Peter Levitt - The Essential Dogen: Writings of the Great Zen Master
 * Nayanaponika Thera - The Heart of Buddhist Meditation\*
 * Alan Watts - The Way of Zen

-## Technology and society
+## Technology & society
 * Leslie Berlin - Troublemakers: Silicon Valley's coming of age\*
 * John Carreyrou - Bad Blood: Secrets and Lies in a Silicon Valley Startup\*
 * Alex Davies - Driven: The Race to Create the Autonomous Car